Valeria Vegh Weis

-Vegh Weis was previously an Alexander von Humboldt Fellow at Freie Universitat Berlin and a Research Associate at the Max Planck Institute for European Legal History where she focused on the role of the Global South in the development of transnational criminal regimes.
+Her research has been supported, among others, by the Alexander von Humboldt Foundation, the Max Planck Society, the Fulbright Commission and the Horizon European Union Programme.

 Biography

 Vegh Weis graduated summa cum laude from Buenos Aires University Law School.
 She pursued post-graduate studies in Criminal Law at Buenos Aires University School of Law and a Master in International Legal Studies at New York University.
-She also pursued a PhD in Law at the same university and defended her PhD thesis on a Marxist perspective of criminal selectivity.
+She also pursued a PhD in Law at the same university and defended her thesis on a Marxist perspective of criminal selectivity.